nus-cs2103-AY2425S1/ip/docs/README.md

 ### 2. Adding a Deadline

-To add a Deadline to the storage, use the following formar:
+To add a Deadline to the storage, use the following format:

 `Deadline 'Description' /by 'yyyy-mm-dd HHmm'`